Arabic tradition attributed to "Balinas," often identified with Apollonius of Tyana | Early Islamic period (commonly dated 8th--9th century CE)

 No Greek manuscript of the Emerald Tablet survives as a usable baseline for verifying exact wording.
 What we can responsibly anchor is the earliest Arabic witness tradition and its later Latin plurality downstream.52

-Think of it like a base starch that absorbs flavor from its preparation.
-Universal structures become readable inside specific cosmological grammars.
-That is not automatically "distortion."
-It is how transmission works when living cultures handle texts.
+Think of it like a base starch that absorbs flavor from its preparation: Universal structures become readable inside specific cosmological grammars.
+In the same way that potatoes aren't corrupted by the flavors of the brother they're cooked in, connotative drift in translation doesn't automatically indicate "distortion" (necessarily); It's just kind of how the transmission of information works when living cultures handle texts through the unavoidable pipemould of linguistic relativity.

 Evidence trail (what we can point to)